vianrove/vianrove/README.md

 ![Alt Text](https://media.giphy.com/media/sZsz6AapvB4DiQeZ0i/giphy.gif)

-### I'm Víctor ✌️ A CS Major at the Universidad Tecnológica de Bolívar
+### I'm Víctor ✌️ A CS undergraduate at the Universidad Tecnológica de Bolívar

 - 🔭 I'm currently working on a project to enhance how we manage attendance at my university.
 - 💬 Ask me about UI/UX (<- love this) or music, I listen to it a lot!